-Agency Funds - Agency funds are custodial in nature.
-Therefore, their assets equal their liabilities, the balances of which are reported in the Statement of Fiduciary Net Position.
-Agency funds do not, however, present results of operations, and accordingly are not reported in the Statement of Changes in Fiduciary Net Position.
-The agency funds consist of the assets and liabilities of the two jointly governed organizations for which the School Board serves as fiscal agent - the Governor's School and the MathScience Innovation Center - and the School Activity Funds.
+Custodial Fund - The custodial fund is custodial in nature with its assets and liabilities reported in the Statement of Fiduciary Net Position and its results of activities presented in the Statement of Changes in Fiduciary Net Position.
+The custodial fund consists of the assets, liabilities, revenues and expenses of the two jointly governed organizations for which the School Board serves as fiscal agent - the Governor's School and the MathScience Innovation Center.